mlochbaum/Singeli/README.md

 Function parameters like the `{T}` above are slightly different from arbitrary generator parameters: the function is only ever generated once for each unique set of parameters.
 Once generated, its handle is saved so that later calls return the saved function immediately (in contrast, a generator that declares a variable would make a new one each time).
 This avoids creating source code with lots of copies of functions, and also makes it possible for a function like `square{T}` to include recursion.

 The parenthesis syntax to call a function is really just a nicer way to use the `call{}` builtin generator.
 As in a generator, such a call supports [spread](#spread-syntax) arguments with `...`.

+A function argument can have a tuple type; in Singeli's compiled output it's flattened into multiple arguments.
+It can be made into a gathered argument with `...` syntax: inside a function `fn f(...a:tup{i8,i16}, b:i32)`, `a` is a tuple of registers, but the function is called as `f(a0, a1, b)` with `a0:i8` and `a1:i16`.
+Since the length of `a` is known based on its type, any number of arguments can be prefixed by `...`, unlike [gathered parameters](#gathered-parameters).

 ## Export